What Are the Different Types of Roofing Sheets?

 - Versatility: The versatility of bitumen roofing cannot be understated.
 Able to be installed onto roofs with pitches as low as 5°, there are few types of roofing sheet quite as flexible as bitumen.
 They’re a great option when covering sheds, outbuildings, garages, lean-tos, stables, and far more besides.

 - Variety of Colours: One of the things that draws customers to bitumen roofing the most is the sheer range of colours and finishes available.
 Shades including red, blue, green, black and more allow homeowners to achieve the perfect aesthetic they’re looking for to match the style of their property.

 Amongst all materials, there are few that boast the same combination of durability and longevity as metal roofing sheets.
 Whilst they are by no means as easy to handle or install, nor as cost-effective as other materials, if you’re looking for top-notch performance and strength, metal is a fantastic choice.
 What’s more, metal roofing can last for over 40 years, far eclipsing cheaper alternatives.

-- Cost: The price point for metal roofing is medium to high, with cost varying depending upon the brand, type of metal, style, and size of sheet you choose.
+- Cost: The price point for metal roofing is medium to high, with costs varying depending upon the brand, type of metal, style, and size of sheet you choose.